arimoo/joomlatools-ui/README.md

 **This software is not released yet.
 Things might change!**

-[Joomlatools UI](https://www.joomlatools.com/developer/ui/) is an intuitive User Interface that can be used on top of the Joomla administrator.
+[Joomlatools UI](https://www.joomlatools.com/developer/ui/) is a user interface development kit for the Joomla administrator.
+It follows a number of timeless design principles and is build using modern tools and methodologies.

-It is not a Joomla template and therefore does not work with the joomla markup out-of-the-box.
+All the administrator interfaces of our [extensions](https://www.joomlatools.com/extensions/) are designed using Joomlatools UI.
+It forms the foundation of our elegant, efficient, intuitive, and delightful Joomla extensions.

-All markup should be copy-pasted from this styleguide.
+Our goal is to make it easier for developers to create user-centered custom extensions.

 ![DOCman using Joomlatools UI](docs/joomlatools/images/docman.png)